magenx/Magento-2-server-installation/README.md

 screen
 bash magenx.sh
 ```
-Once up and running, set up SSL with certbot (already installed) and uncomment the lines for SSL in:
+Once up and running, set up SSL with certbot (already installed) and edit the lines for SSL in:
-- /etc/nginx/nginx.conf
 - /etc/nginx/sites-available/magento2.conf
-- /etc/nginx/conf_m2/varnish_proxy.conf

 #### MagenX ecommerce webstack - server configuration for Magento 2 Open Source
 Get a fully pre-configured server with Magento and LEMP stack in just 10 minutes! 🚀